Ceelog/phpdoc-en/src/ref/dir.md

 readable or search mode set, even if the current directory does.
 See
 <span class="function">chmod</span> for more information on modes and
 permissions.

+**Caution**

+If the PHP interpreter has been built with ZTS (Zend Thread Safety) enabled, the current working directory returned by <span class="function">getcwd</span> may be different from that returned by operating system interfaces.
+External libraries (invoked through
+<a href="/book/ffi.html" class="link">FFI</a>) which depend on the
+current working directory will be affected.

 ### Examples